-Lanyard Post
+Bubble Level and Lanyard Post

 We have added a Lanyard Post on each side of the 1600GTO mount.
-Its purpose is to provide a convenient place to hang the Keypad during an observing session.
+Its purpose is to provide a convenient place to hang the Keypad lanyard during an observing session.
+Additionally, there is a Bubble Level for your convenience.
 See Photo at right.